 Optional use of SKYPE for audio instead of IRB Sound.

-The Handiham Remote Base stations use the free VoIP application SKYPE to port
+The Handiham Remote Base stations optionally use the free VoIP application SKYPE

 audio to and from the system.
 If you already have SKYPE installed on your

 computer, you may skip the steps that tell new users how to get and install SKYPE.
 There are two stations for you to use.
 Your login for both stations

 will be your callsign and password, which is the same for whichever station you

 choose.
 There is some manual setup on our end, so it will take a while to get

 everything completed.
 We will send you an email when the setup that we need to

 Important: We must have your SKYPE name when you apply for remote base

 access.
 Our two remote base stations have SKYPE names "Handiham Remote